 While it took a little while for Paramount Plus to find its way, we're happy to see it finally living up to its promise.
 Hopefully, Aussies will get a more full-featured version of the service in the future.

-There are some great original shows on Paramount Plus, though probably not enough to keep you subscribed indefinitely.
+There are some great original shows on Paramount Plus, making it easier to recommend as a secondary streaming service.

 Read our sister site TechRadar's Paramount Plus review